Qui-Gon held up his hand, stopping his padawan mid-stride.

 "Then you're a traitor," Quinn gnarled.

 "A traitor to what?"
 Palmer shot back.
 "I don't wear your robes, Master Jedi.
-Betrayal requires bonds that I severed long ago."
+Betrayal requires bonds I severed long ago."

 "Surely your disillusionment with the Jedi could not blind you to the Sith's evil," Obi-Wan said.